 There are two commonly used strobe models in machine vision lighting: simple low current and high energy over-current drive.
-In both cases the flash is coordinated with the camera exposure to ensure the optimum image acquisition.
-The main differences between the strobe models used are the variation in the light pulse duration in comparison to exposure time, the current levels used to power the pulse and the available illumination intensity.
-The simple low current model is well suited for use under relatively low speed strobing applications illuminated by high brightness LED lights.
-The high energy over-current drive model is suited for use in high speed applications.
+In both cases, the flash is coordinated with the camera exposure to ensure optimum image acquisition.
+The main differences between the strobe models used are the variation in the light pulse duration in comparison to exposure time, the current levels used to power the pulse, and the available illumination intensity.
+The simple low current model is well suited for use under relatively low-speed strobing applications illuminated by high brightness LED lights.
+The high energy over-current drive model is suited for use in high-speed applications.

 Strobing Multiple Wavelengths